Capped Bust Quarter Values

 History of the Capped Bust Quarter

-The Capped Bust Quarter was introduced in 1815, replacing the earlier Draped Bust Quarter, after quarter production halted due to the War of 1812.
+The Capped Bust Quarter, minted from 1815 to 1838, is a significant piece of early American coinage.
 Designed by John Reich, the new design aimed to create a more balanced and refined image of Liberty.
+This quarter eventually replaced the Draped Bust Quarter, after quarter production halted due to the War of 1812.

 • Reduced Diameter (1831-1838) – Measured 24.3 mm, with a reeded edge for improved minting efficiency.